#2084: Spider-Man Doppleganger

 THE ME HALF OF THE EQUATION

-I picked up the Spider Armor from my sponsors at All Time Toys, and he’s still available here.
-If you’re looking for Marvel Legends, or other toys both old and new, please check out their website and their eBay storefront.
+I bought Spidey from my friends at All Time Toys, who were kind enough to set me up with this whole set to review.
+He’s currently in-stock at their webstore.
+If your looking for other Legends or other toys both old and new, please check out All Time’s website and their eBay storefront.

 THE FIGURES THEMSELVES